dev-barometer/Project4Cast/CURRENT_STATUS.md

 - All features are working and tested
 - The invitation system is set up with Resend (using `forecast.barometergroup.com`)
+- Notification system is fully functional with email and in-app notifications
+- Password reset system is ready (migration pending database connection)
 - Job visibility is restricted: users only see jobs they're collaborators on
 - Task assignees are automatically added as job collaborators
+- Database migrations: Notification and PasswordResetToken tables need to be applied when database connection is stable

 ---